shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-explorer-tutorial.md

 # Conclusion

 In this tutorial, we built a simple blockchain explorer using Solana dapp-scaffold and the key features of Solana explorer.
-We have seen how to get the price and data such as transaction history, supply or account info with solana-web3.
+We have learnt how to fetch Price data from Coingecko, fetch general statistics with @solana/web3.js, search historical transactions from an account and get details for a transaction.

+If you have any difficulty following this tutorial or simply want to discuss Solana tech with us you can [join our community today](https://discord.gg/fszyM7K)!

 # Next Steps